 Sharing experiences of ways of life that have helped me grow in my capacity to give, forgive, and receive is one of the ways I try to maintain conscious contact with God…sharing these encounters also helps me to keep growing so that I don’t get stuck in places that may be comfortable but aren’t helping me continue to expand my capacity to encounter and share Grace and Peace.

-This is my place to share favorite things in the form of reflections.
-It’s also an opportunity to place my version of alphabet letters on people, places, and things that I have learned from.
+This is a place to share reflections and stories about people, places, and things that I have learned from.

 May these be a map for that which leads us closer to God and one another.